apache/incubator-taverna-databundle-viewer/README.md

 for any questions, suggestions and discussions about the Apache Taverna Databundle Viewer.

-Bugs and feature plannings are tracked in the `TAVERNA` [Issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326902) under the component _GSOC Taverna Databundle Viewer_.
-Feel free to create an
+Bugs and feature plannings are tracked in the Jira [Issue tracker](https://issues.apache.org/jira/browse/TAVERNA/component/12326902) under the `TAVERNA` component _GSOC Taverna Databundle Viewer_.
+Feel free to add an issue!

 To suggest changes to this source code, feel free to raise a [GitHub pull request](https://github.com/apache/incubator-taverna-databundle-viewer/pulls).